Looking back on Weissrat: A slapdash resurrection and 5000-mile road trip in a dumpster-fresh BMW

 6. Not the End

 I left the front bumper crooked.
-The right mounting bracket is bent, giving the car a sneer when viewed head-on.
+The right mounting bracket is bent, giving the car’s face a kind of sneer.
 It fit.

 7. A Drive, Somehow

 Spring 2021.
 The first drive was like a drug.
 Miles!
 Driver giddy and twitching!
 Maybe one day they’ll outlaw this sort of thing, or it’ll be viewed as we now view 19th-century doctors prescribing cocaine for a stubbed toe.
 Are you telling me they fed this stuff to children?